mm8633-create/Printing/README.md

 ### Streamlit UI

+Keep your virtual environment activated (`(.venv)` visible) and run:

 ```bash
 streamlit run cards/streamlit_app.py
 ```

-Follow the on-screen stepper:
+What happens next:

+1. A browser tab opens automatically.
+If it does not, copy the URL that appears in the terminal (usually `http://localhost:8501`) and paste it into your browser.
-1. Upload the New Visits list.
-The app will confirm with: `List 1 (New Visits) received.
+2. Click **Upload New Visits** and select `samples/new_visits.csv` (or your own file).
+When the upload finishes the app says: `List 1 (New Visits) received.
 Ready for List 2 (Reprints)?`
-2. Upload the Reprints list.
-The app prompts: `List 2 (Reprints) received.
+3. Click **Upload Reprints** and choose `samples/reprints.xlsx`.
+After it loads, you are asked: `List 2 (Reprints) received.
 Would you like me to process and merge both lists now?`
+4. Press **Process & Merge**.
+The review screen shows:
+   * a validation banner explaining how many rows were normalised and how many need attention,
+   * a table with any issues flagged in red,
+   * a duplicate panel listing matches with their rule and score.
+5. Make inline edits if necessary (click a cell to edit).
+Use the **Re-run validation** button to re-check your fixes.
-3. Run the merge, review issues and duplicate reports, and then export.
-The final prompt asks: `Would you like me to export this as a CSV or make any modifications?`
+6. When you are satisfied, click **Export files**.
+The app produces two downloads—Combined Master CSV and Stamps.com CSV—and then asks: `Would you like me to export this as a CSV or make any modifications?`

 ### CLI Usage

-The CLI supports the staged workflow:
+You can perform the entire workflow from the terminal.
+Run each command separately, pressing Enter between them:

 ```bash
 python scripts/generate_sample_reprints_xlsx.py  # one-time helper to materialise the Excel sample